team-alembic/ash_authentication_phoenix/documentation/tutorials/ui-overrides.md

   * `:interstitial_class` - CSS class for the `div` element between the form and the button.

+  * `:register_extra_component` - Optional component module to render in the register_extra slot position.
+Component will receive the form as a `form` assign.

   * `:register_form_module` - The Phoenix component to be used for the registration form.
 Defaults to `AshAuthentication.Phoenix.Components.Password.RegisterForm`.

   * `:register_toggle_text` - Toggle text to display when the register form is not showing (or `nil` to disable).

+  * `:reset_extra_component` - Optional component module to render in the reset_extra slot position.
+Component will receive the form as a `form` assign.

   * `:reset_form_module` - The Phoenix component to be used for the reset form.
 Defaults to `AshAuthentication.Phoenix.Components.Password.ResetForm`.